Nugawela Central College

 Nugawela Central College (නුගවෙල මධ්ය විද්යාලය) is a public, mixed government school located in Kandy District, Sri Lanka.
-The school was founded on 4 January 1944 as part of the Central Schools initiative introduced by Dr. C. W. W. Kannangara, it serves over 6,500 students from grade 6 to grade 13, with a teaching staff of more than 650.
+The school was founded on 4 January 1944 as part of the Central College initiative introduced by Dr. C. W. W. Kannangara, it serves over 6,500 students from grade 6 to grade 13, with a teaching staff of more than 650.
 The school was established to provide free, high-quality education to rural students.
 Originally housed in a small building, the school has grown over the years and now offers a range of academic and extracurricular programs.

 History

 Nugawela Central College (NCC), was established on 4 January 1944, under Sri Lanka's Central Schools Program, launched by Dr. C. W. W. Kannangara.
 This program was part of a nationwide initiative to offer high-quality education across all regions, especially rural areas.
 E. A. Nugawela, a local politician, supported this initiative, while his brother, Hugh, donated the school's land.
 The first principal, A. W. Mayadunne, was vital in setting up the school's foundational academic and administrative systems.

 At first, the school focused on providing secondary education, specifically in core subjects such as science, mathematics, and language studies.
 The school has since introduced Advanced Level streams, such as Arts, Science, and Commerce, which allow students to pursue higher studies and professional qualifications.

 The school's extracurricular activities include a science society, debate club, and literary society.
 The school also encourages participation in traditional Sri Lankan cultural events.
 Sports facilities include cricket, athletics, and swimming.